-- 7.6 The following two optimisation runs are automatically shortlisted as required by the WRPG: - Least cost programme this will be the programme that delivers the least cost solution to the chosen baseline situation tree (from Step 9). - Best environmental and society programme this programme is not optimised on cost, but will be the programme that we consider delivers best overall environment and society value outcomes.
-We will identify this by taking into account overall performance across the SEA, Natural Capital and Biodiversity Net Gain metrics, and through engagement with stakeholders. - 7.7 We will also shortlist a range of alternative best value programmes for further assessment, taking all of the programmes that were optimised in Step 11, together with the chosen least cost solution and best environment and society programme. - 7.8 We will plot all of these programmes, to enable our Programme Management Board (PMB) to make an initial selection of the best value programmes.
+The following two runs will be automatically shortlisted, as they are required for consideration as set out in the WRPG:

+- Least cost programme this will be the programme that delivers the least cost solution to the chosen baseline situation tree. - Best environmental and society programme this programme will not be optimised on cost but will be the programme that we consider delivers best overall environment and society value outcomes.
+We will identify this by taking into account overall performance across the SEA, Natural Capital and Biodiversity Net Gain metrics, as well as the customer preference metric.

+We will also shortlist a range of alternative least cost and best value programmes for further assessment, taking all of the programmes that were optimised, together with the chosen least cost solution and best environment and society programme.

+We will plot all of these programmes, to enable our Programme Management Board (PMB) to make an initial selection of the best value programmes.
 This may not necessarily be the programmes which deliver the highest performance against each of the individual metrics, according to the model, as customer and stakeholder feedback, together with professional judgement will also be considered.

-7.9 The justification for their initial selection will be documented, before being passed to Stakeholder Advisory Boards (SAB) and the Senoir Leadsership Team (SLT) as part of our decision making and governance processes.
+The justification for the initial selection will be documented, before being passed to Stakeholder Advisory Boards (SAB) and the Senior Leadership Team (SLT) as part of our decision making and governance processes.